Photo © Squint Opera Ltd.

 On contract with James Ford Design, I worked with the Forestry Commission I helped translate a booklet about owning and managing woodland, into an engaging online experience.
 This was done through the process of defining the objectives and overall experience; mapping out high level and detailed user journeys; structuring the information architecture and content strategy; and designing wireframes to represent the content in the correct.

-I led the definition of a new process for complex public consultation feedback on behalf of National Grid that resulted in an easier to use process and generating more responses than previous years.
+I led the definition of a new process for complex public consultation feedback on behalf of National Grid for the North West Coast Connections project, that resulted in an easier to use process and generating more responses than previous years.
 This involved structuring the information architecture correctly and designing a data capture approach that would allow members of the public to provide feedback at a macro and / or micro level on all aspects of the project’s impact on the landscape.

 I was technical and creative director for two seasons with SkyRide, working collaboratively with stakeholders at British Cycling and BSkyB to oversee the website's contribution to an additional 1,000,000 new cyclists in the UK.